News & Events

 “It’s time for employers to take a clear look at how they pay people.
 Let’s be sure we fix the system and get over the idea of fixing the women.
 The women don’t need fixing,” says Kennedy.

-Now, Women Do Ask: A Call to Update Beliefs about the Gender Pay Gap was published online by Academy of Management Discoveries in August 2023.
+Now, Women Do Ask: A Call to Update Beliefs about the Gender Pay Gap was published online by the Academy of Management Discoveries in August 2023.

 Other Stories